 You get the idea – why not play around with what you put in there and have fun!
-Then come back Sunday (posts now all live!) and get some more delicious Holiday party ideas – see all the tasty recipes below:
+Plus there are lots more delicious Holiday party ideas below – see all the tasty recipes:

 - 3 Ingredient Citrus Salad by Wholistic Woman

 - Easy Persimmon Appetizer with Minted Mascarpone by Caroline’s Cooking

 - Goat Cheese & Basil Stuffed Peppadews by My Life Cookbook

 - Stuffed Turkey Cutlets by Sunday Supper Movement